-Alison Birkett, in progress, “Dung beetles and ecosystem services in UK uplands: predicting responses to future changes in climate and land use.”
+Alison Birkett, in progress, “Dung beetles and ecosystem functions in UK uplands: predicting responses to environmental change.”
 NERC studentship.

-Alex Parker, in progress, “Exploring the potential of remote sensing techniques in irrigation scheduling for potato crops” Perry Foundation Studentship.
+Alex Parker, Ph.D.
+2014, “Exploring the potential of remote sensing techniques in irrigation scheduling for potato crops” Perry Foundation Studentship.

 Rachel Carmenta, Ph.D.
 2013, “From earth observation to ethnography: Investigating the relationship between land-tenure and Amazonian wildfires.”
 NERC-ESRC studentship.